Donate

 Section 7: Dissemination Activities

-The detailed Dissemination Plan should not exceed 3 A4 pages (size 12 Arial font).
-References, diagrams, tables or charts can be included within the text or as an appendix.
+The detailed Dissemination Plan should not exceed 5 A4 pages (size 12 Arial font).
+References, diagrams, tables or charts can be included within the text or as an appendix and are included in the 5-page limit.

 The detailed Dissemination Plan should include the following information: